vinorodrigues/ClickIt-URL-Shortener/README.md

 ### Past Versions

 Version 1 ... actually, I never moved beyond version 0.5.2 ... was a fully UI-ed interface.
-Most of the work I did on this was UI backend stuff - user management, complexity of showing long list, navigating around data, configuration management, etc.  The actual redirection is like, 2 lines of code *(or can be)*.
+Most of the work I did on this was UI backend stuff - user management, complexity of showing long lists, navigating around data, configuration management, etc.  The actual redirection is like, 2 lines of code *(or can be)*.

 ### What's new in Ver 2

 I realised that this could just be a single file solution.
 So I re-wrote it from scratch to be so.
-So, Version 2, is one file, install it on you service, create a sorts "database" - a JSON file and it works.
+So, Version 2, is one file, install it on you service, create a sorts "database" - a JSON file - and it works.
 Done.

+To edit, add, remove stuff; just edit the JSON file.
+If you need to do this daily... then this is not the tool for you.

-## Releases
+## Resources

-See the <CHANGELOG.md> file
+- **Releases** - See the [CHANGELOG.md](CHANGELOG.md) file.
+- **Docs** - *(i.e. How to install and run.)*  See the [docs](docs/README.md) folder.

 ## Get Involved